Stewart Beach pavilion concept to advance to council

 The estimated building cost should decrease when building materials and other specifics are decided on, de Schaun said.

-“We are years out from having a building that you’re going to walk into,” Sheryl Rozier with Rogers Partners Architects said.
+“We are years out from having a building that you’re going to walk into,” park board Project Manager Sheryl Rozier said.
 “The number is big, but there’s a lot of contingency put in that number because we’re so early on.
 There’s a lot of room to shave, cut.

 A contract on a finalized version of the building is still three to four years out, Rozier said.